 1959 bought more change to the reel market: quarter-track stereo tapes.
 Omega quickly joined the bandwagon and by April of 1960 the new format accounted for 50% of their sales.
 Half-track stereo reels listed at $9.95, while the equivalent quarter-track version sold for $6.95.
 Added later was a one-hour 4-track double-program series that combined two releases on one reel for $9.95.

-It was probably early 1961 when Omegatape, Hollywood ceased to exist.
-What happened remains murky, but after a brief hiatus Omegatape resurfaced--this incarnation was now headquartered in New York instead of California.
+In early 1961 it was announced that Dave Hubert had been named sales manager for Concord Electronics (whose reel tape machines would become a staple of the 60s audiophile market).
+The Omegatape line resurfaced--this incarnation was now headquartered in New York instead of California with Omega alum Manny Kopelman one of the execs.
 The new management revived the old Alphatapes imprint and cheapened the releases.
-Notes were replaced by generic blurbs, and dubbing quality was inconsistent.
+Gradually program notes were replaced by generic blurbs, and dubbing quality became inconsistent.

-Things got worse when the quarter-track library was issued a second time (the STF-7 series), now with tracks dropped to save costs on tape, and sloppy packaging that often misattributed titles and performers.
+Sometime in the mid 60s Kopelman and Don McMillan formed the ‘National Record Library’ which housed the Omega masters along with material obtained from Crown, Premier, et al. In New York Omegatape declined when the quarter-track library was issued a second time (the STF-7 series), now with tracks dropped to save costs on tape, and sloppy packaging that often misattributed titles and performers.
 The management ventured beyond Omega's catalog and seemed to put out most anything the producers could lay their hands on.
-STF-7 reels started appearing as STF-3 (3.75 ips speed), and in a particuarly bizarre move as mono (MTF) tapes.
-Eventually the abbreviated STF-7 reels would recirculate again, on cheap Hallmark / Empire / Turnpike / Sentry reels, produced by a division of Keystone (the home movie projector people).
-Sentry, who also sold accessories for tape enthusiasts, split from Keystone, eventually abandoned the tape business, and still exists today.
+STF-7 reels started appearing as STF-3 (3.75 ips speed), and in a particularly bizarre move as mono (MTF) tapes.
+Eventually the abbreviated STF-7 reels would recirculate again, on a dizzying array of cheap labels all of which had similar production designs.
+Some of these labels (like Empire) were off-shoots of McMillan’s National Record Library, which may have been behind the STF-7 incarnation of Omegatape.

-Omega's LP line did not fare any better—again the details of how it happened are unclear.
-But in 1961 Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
-The west coast Sutton label (list price 99 cents) reissued some Omega titles without pseudonymns.
-This company had an Omega alum on its board, and Sutton replicated some of Omega's slogans and blurbs.
-Meanwhile, somebody (we have been unable to determine who) continued to press LPs under the Omegadisk imprint.
-They cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
-The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet (both owned by Premier Albums), often rampant with misattributions and other incompetencies.
-Of course, these disreputable discs quickly outnumbered genuine Omega LPs, burying the label's reputation in a sea of ersatz pretenders.
+Omega's LP line did not fare any better.
+Just months after Hubert left for Concord, Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
+That was Manny Kopelman's doing.
+Meanwhile Omega LPs were dumped into discount store bins as cut-outs; the label was all but dead.
+Kopelman’s Sutton label (list price 99 cents) reissued some Omega titles without pseudonymns, replicating some of Omega's slogans and blurbs.
+Eventually Kopelman brought Omega LPs back to life, after a fashion.
+These newly produced albums cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
+The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet, often rampant with misattributions and other incompetencies.
+Some of these were LPs pressed for defunct labels rebranded as Omega (Celebrity, Hallmark, Sutton, Plaza etc).
+These disreputable discs quickly outnumbered genuine Omega LPs, burying the label's reputation in a sea of ersatz pretenders.

-In 1961 David Hubert began a new label: Horizon.
+In 1961 David Hubert began a new label: Horizon (that Concord job didn’t last long).
 It would eventually be absorbed by Vee-Jay, and a spin-off of Horizon (Surrey) was created to re-use the Horizon masters.
-There one could find several albums by the 'Surrey Brass'--in fact Omega recordings by Francis Bay, Lloyd Mumm, and others.
-For his part, Hubert found his way to Herb Alpert's A&M, where he was head of the label's international division.
-After 12 years with the company he left in 1979 to create David Hubert and Associates, and was still active in the production of recordings well into the digital age.
+There one could find several albums by the 'Surrey Brass'--in fact Omega recordings by Francis Bay, Lloyd Mumm, and others that somehow found their way to Vee-Jay.
+For his part, Hubert signed with Herb Alpert's A&M, where he was head of the label's international division.
+After 12 years with the company he left in 1979 to create David Hubert and Associates, and was still active in the production of recordings in the digital age.